isomerpages/gb-assist/pages/solutionrepo/solution275.md

 80% for non-SMEs

 #### Things to Note
-Specifications
+Specifications:
-Only applicable for licensed cleaning, waste management and pest management companies Grant cap: Up to S$16,000 per unit
+Only applicable for licensed cleaning, waste management and pest management companies

+Grant cap: Up to S$32,000 per unit

 #### Contact Information
 N.A.